magento/merchdocs/src/sales-channels/asc/amazon-pre-setup-tasks.md

 ---

 Before [Store Integration]({% link sales-channels/asc/store-integration.md %}), you must ensure that your Amazon Seller Central account and your Magento account are ready for the integration.
-To achieve a successful integration, we have outlined some required pre-setup tasks.
+To successfully integrate, we have outlined some required pre-setup tasks.

-Every time you set up a new Amazon store, a list of setup tasks is displayed.
+When you set up your first Amazon store in Amazon Sales Channel, a list of setup tasks appears.
 We recommend that you review these tasks before you [add an Amazon store]({% link sales-channels/asc/store-integration.md %}).
-You can review these tasks in the Learning and Preparation view of the [Amazon Sales Channel home page]({% link sales-channels/asc/amazon-sales-channel-home.md %}).
+After adding your first store, you can review these tasks in the Learning and Preparation view of the [Amazon Sales Channel home page]({% link sales-channels/asc/amazon-sales-channel-home.md %}).

 ## 1. Enable background tasks in Magento

-All products and data synced between Magento and Amazon is managed by cron.
+All products and data synced between Magento and Amazon is managed by a [cron job]({% link system/cron.md %}).
 When you complete tasks such as add or update listings and receive orders, a cron job sends and receives data between your Magento backend and your Amazon Seller Central account.

 - [Enable Magento cron]({% link system/cron.md %}).